iamswethaa/iamswethaa/README.md

 ## Hey there 👋

-I’m Swetha, Software Engineer and UI/UX Designer with the creative approach to problem-solving and loves to combine technical expertise with a strong sense of design.
+This is Swetha.
+I'm a Software Engineer and UI/UX Designer.

 ### Reach me via : [LinkedIn](https://www.linkedin.com/in/iamswethaa)⚡